karpatkey/knode-proxy/README.md

 There are two env variables to control the cache.

 `KPROXY_CACHE_DIR` to select where is stored the cache.
-This variable should be specified
+When deploying with docker take care to use a volume so the cache is not lost on restarts.

 `KPROXY_CACHE_DISABLE` to entirely disable the cache.